JamesGianan/Internship-Presentation/README.md

 # Internship-Presentation
-A presentation about Ethical Computing with focus on Surveillance Capitalism and AI
+A repository about Ethical Computing with focus on Surveillance Capitalism and AI